7 Linear regression with a single predictor

 The estimate may be viewed as an average: the equation predicts that possums with a total length of 80 cm will have an average head length of 88.2 mm.
 Absent further information about an 80 cm possum, the prediction for head length that uses the average is a reasonable estimate.

 There may be other variables that could help us predict the head length of a possum besides its length.
 Perhaps the relationship would be a little different for male possums than female possums, or perhaps it would differ for possums from one region of Australia versus another region.
-Plot A in Figure 7.7 shows the relationship between total length and head length of brushtail possums, taking into consideration their sex.
+Figure 7.7 (a) shows the relationship between total length and head length of brushtail possums, taking into consideration their sex.
 Male possums (represented by blue triangles) seem to be larger in terms of total length and head length than female possums (represented by red circles).
-Plot B in Figure 7.7 shows the same relationship, taking into consideration their age.
+Figure 7.7 (b) shows the same relationship, taking into consideration their age.
 It’s harder to tell if age changes the relationship between total length and head length for these possums.

-Figure 7.7: Relationship between total length and head length of brushtail possums, taking into consideration their sex (Plot A) or age (Plot B).
+Figure 7.7: Relationship between total length and head length of brushtail possums, taking into consideration their sex or age.

 In Chapter 8, we’ll learn about how we can include more than one predictor in our model.
 Before we get there, we first need to better understand how to best build a linear model with one predictor.